f5devcentral/f5-agility-labs-waf/docs/waf241/module2 - positive sec/lab1/lab1.rst

 .. image:: images/evilfile.png
   :width: 600 px

-15. Navigate to **Security > Event Logs > Application > Requests** and review the alert.
+15. In Advanced WAF, navigate to **Security > Event Logs > Application > Requests** and review the alert.
 Was it blocked?

 .. image:: images/evilalert.png
   :width: 600 px

 ..
-NOTE:: Even though policy is in blocking mode individual elements can be very granularly configured to Alarm or Block.
-In practice you could have a Blocking policy with everything in Learning and Blocking settings only set to "Alarm".
+NOTE:: Even though policy is in blocking mode, individual elements can be very granularly configured to Alarm or Block.
+In practice you could have a Blocking policy with everything in set in Learning and Blocking settings to only "Alarm".
 You can then methodically enable blocking for each individual element and validate the application.
 This gives you the utmost flexibility when moving from a Transparent to Blocking policy.

 16. Navigate to **Security > Application Security > Policy Building > Learning and Blocking Settings > File Types** and enable **Block** for **Illegal file type**.
 #.
 Click **Save** and **Apply Policy**.